Thank you for reading our post, please rate this article at the end.

 Class A RVs

 Class A RV Manufacturers create the largest drivable motorhomes available.
 A large majority of the models available on the market today are diesel-powered, but this should not be taken as an absolute.
-So, who are Class A RVs good for?
+So, who are Class A RVs suitable for?

 Depending on their size, they can sleep between 1 and 8 people.